How to Manage Remote Work-Life Balance Effectively

 • You don’t need to worry about ordering your 5th coffee

-• You don’t need to play music at full volume to drown out a screaming child
+• You don’t need to play music in your noise-canceling headphones at full volume to drown out a screaming child

 Plus, watching other people work on their laptops will motivate you to work more.
 No one wants to be that person twiddling their thumbs!